johnridesabike/bikewalklife/posts/2021/10/coffeeneuring-challenge-2021-c-1-edition-begins-on-october-18th.md

 > * drink 7 cups of coffee (or similar), and
 > * collect some proof of your coffeeneuring (either photos, Strava tracks, journal entries, etc.).

-I plan to participate again this year, and, honestly, there's little reason for _not_ to since the challenge is so simple and fun.
-Thank you, Chasing Mailboxes people, for organizing this year after year.
+I look forward to participating again this year.
+Honestly, there's little reason for me _not_ to since the challenge is so simple and fun.
+Thank you, Chasing Mailboxes, for organizing this year after year.